Ready, Set . . . Go Green!

 Write down some of your ideas.

-Watch the video below to see what others think and compare their ideas to yours!
+Watch the read-aloud video below for What Does It Mean To Be Green? and compare its ideas to yours!

 Image - Video